Don-Stevenson/Boosted-Technology-Technical-Screener/README.md

 ## Tasks

+Types for the endpoint can be found in the `./types` directory.
+Use appropriate types.

 ### 1. Data Fetching Implementation
 - Implement data fetching from the provided API endpoint [https://dummyjson.com/products](https://dummyjson.com/products)
 - Handle loading and error states